hoggatt/st-combobox/README.md

 You may need to follow [this](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported) help if you run into issues while building.

-Now all you have to do is make a release and the github action will push to PyPi (make sure `setup.py` has a new verison)
+Now all you have to do is make a release and the github action will push to PyPi (make sure `setup.py` has a new verison).